haydenjin/haydenjin/README.md

 - 👋 Hi, I’m @haydenjin
 - 👀 I’m interested in programming, starting businesses, and investing
-- 🌱 I’m currently in my third year of Software engineering
+- 🌱 I’m currently in my fourth year of Software engineering
 - 📫 You can reach me at haydenjin@gmail.com

 <!---